kyoya-de/tragopan-php-client/README.md

   }
 }
 ```
-3. Run the command `php tragopan.phar download:server`.
+3. Run the command `php tragopan.phar download:server -c /path/to/your-configuration.json` (`-c` always defaults to `./tragopan.json`).

-If you need the certificate of you own CA, just run `php tragopan.phar download:ca`.
+If you need the certificate of you own CA, just run `php tragopan.phar download:ca -c /path/to/your-configuration.json`.